13 Best Tools for Bookkeepers & Accountants to Streamline Operations in 2026

 Main limitation: Financial Cents is a workflow tool, not a full practice management platform.
 There is no CRM pipeline, no proposal builder, and limited invoicing capabilities.
 You need additional tools for client acquisition, engagement letters, and billing.

-Wave offers a free plan that includes unlimited invoicing, estimates, and basic accounting records.
+Wave offers a free Starter plan that includes unlimited invoicing, estimates, basic accounting, and receipt scanning.
 For a solo bookkeeper just starting their practice with minimal overhead, Wave eliminates invoicing costs entirely while providing enough accounting functionality to track your own firm's income and expenses.
+A paid Pro plan is $16/mo (or $170/year) for additional automation features.

 Key strengths: